 I realised that I had brought along my insecurities with Mya to my lesson with Campa.
 For someone that had never suffered with nervousness when riding before.
 I was relieved that by the end of the lesson those nerves had vanished and I was enjoying riding like I should be!
 I didn’t realise how nervous I had become riding Mya.
 I had a few incidents with Mya in hand since Christmas.
 That involved her rearing and bolting a few times on separate occasions that I had admitted had frightened me but I didn’t realise I had let that worry join me in the saddle too.

 I will be certain to book more lessons in the summer.
 As I really enjoyed it, I liked my instructor and I cannot explain fully how much it has helped me.
 It took going to ride another horse for me to have a little epiphany about how I had let the fear take over with Mya.
 The change since that lesson has been incredible.
 I didn’t want to admit that I was starting to feel nervous every time I went down to see Mya, worried about what she was going to do.
 I had lost all my trust in her, and I think that lead to her not trusting me either.
-Mya needs a firm hand, as she can be nappy and she can be spooky.
+Mya needs a firm hand, as she can be nappy and spooky.
 After riding Campa, I realised that I do know Mya and can predict what she will do and that actually I do trust her to not be a complete idiot all the time.
 Since then each ride we have had has been so much better!